intel/terraform-intel-gcp-vm/examples/gcp-rhel-vm/README.md

 © Copyright 2022, Intel Corporation

-## Intel GCP VM on default network
+## Intel Red Hat Enterprise Linux GCP VM Example

-This module creates a Linux VM on the default network.
+This module creates a Red Hat Enterprise Linux (RHEL) VM on the Intel Sapphire Rapids CPU.
+The virtual machine is created on an Intel Sapphire Rapids c3-standard-4 by default.

 Update the project with a your project id in GCP.
-It is located on the variables.tf file under this example folder for "GCP-Linux-VM"
+It is located on the variables.tf file under this example folder for "GCP-Linux-VM".

-Where to find the list of publicly available images for compute engine: https://cloud.google.com/compute/docs/images

-OR

-run gcloud compute images list --project gce-uefi-images to see the name, project, family and status easily in the CLI
+For the list of publicly available images for compute engines see https://cloud.google.com/compute/docs/images OR run gcloud compute images list --project gce-uefi-images to see the name, project, family and status easily in the CLI

 ## Usage